 Data Engine Techs.
 LLC v.
 Google LLC (Fed.
 Cir.
 2018)

 D.Delaware Judge Stark dismissed DET’s case on the pleadings — holding that the Borland/DET spreadsheet-tab patent claims were directed to abstract ideas.
 On appeal, the Federal Circuit has partially reversed — finding that some of the claims are directed toward “specific improved method for navigating through complex three-dimensional electronic spreadsheets” and thus are patent eligible.
 The decision here is authored by Judge STOLL and joined by Judges REYNA and BRYSON.

 The patents at issue here basically cover the use of tabs in a spreadsheet document.
 You might be thinking – “WHAT I’VE BEEN USING TABS FOR 25 YEARS” — at least that is what I was thinking.
-The thing is that DET’s patents were invented by folks at Borland Software — baker of Quattro Pro — and claim priority back to 1992.
+The thing is that DET’s patents were invented by folks at Borland Software — maker of Quattro Pro — and claim priority back to 1992.
 BOOM!
 Microsoft came out with its tabbed version of Excel in 1993 following Borland’s release.
 Back then I used Quattro Pro – and tabs were awesome.
 The case here is against Google for its tabbed sheets.

 As you’ll see below, the claims include a “notebook tab” — and that feature seems to be the key for patent eligibility.
 This aspect of the decision makes it fairly questionable.

 I’ll note that this case may well fit into the IP case-books as a companion to the 1996 Supreme Court case on spreadsheet menu copyright.
 Lotus Dev.
 Corp. v.
 Borland Int’l, Inc., 516 U.S. 233 (1996).